Attlas: 2022-2023: Carry it with You, Sun Lo, and Monstercat releases

+2024-present: Life After Death and SWAN

-After a relatively quiet year, Hartford took to social media in November 2024, explaining that the previous several months had been marked by life-altering trials including back and leg injuries that left him unable to run, heartbreak, and even near-death experiences.
+Hartford took to social media in November 2024, explaining that the previous several months had been marked by life-altering trials including back and leg injuries that left him unable to run, heartbreak, and even near-death experiences.
 After new procedures in October, Harford began to heal in a way that allowed him to walk and sit at a desk again.
 To both celebrate and help kick-start new creative ideas, he announced that he would be posting a new demo to SoundCloud every day for the following 30 days.
+The compilation would later be titled Life After Death: 30 Songs 30 Days.

+In 2026, Hartford announced via Instagram that a new album, titled SWAN, would release later that year.
+The album would feature updated versions of several Life After Death tracks as well as new tracks not previously released.
+The album has been preceded by the singles "Elora", "SWAN", "Twin Snakes", and "Morning Prayer".
+The single "Angel Montreal", another collaboration with Mango, was also released in 2026.